 Morale in Football Manager is one of those things that is hard to control.
 It’s not a secret that a lot of FM-Players are having much trouble understanding the morale ladder of Football Manager and how this works.
 It’s also not a secret that one of the most frequently asked questions on the internet are about this subject.

 ‘How is it possible my team loses against a team much weaker than mine?’ is just one of many examples of questions FM Players ask on our community and social media.
 In this guide we will try and explain how morale works and how you can boost the morale of your team, simply following some easy steps.

 At the end of the day, boosting morale is very easy and when you apply it correctly, you will win a lot more matches.

 The personality of a player determines the way a player reacts in different situations.
-In Football Manager there are 36 different personalities, which either can be positive or negative.
-For example a player with an Ambitious Personality will always work hard to try and make the most out of his career.
+In Football Manager there are 36 different personalities, which either can be positive, neutral or negative.
+For example a player with an Ambitious personality will always work hard to try and make the most out of his career.

 Even squads with a lot of Ambitious Personalities have their moments when morale could drop to a low point.
 For example your squad can get overconfident after a series of good results and then get complacent expecting the next victory will come automatically.

 Or it can happen after a couple of bad results or declining form.
 And last but not least Morale Drops can be caused by individual players.
 Some examples for Individual Morale Drops are that a player:

 - wants more playtime